-Instructors: TBAPrerequisite: CS205 Co-requisite: IN390
+Instructors: TBAPrerequisite: CS205

+Corequisite: IN390

-Application different analytical of techniques to the detection, extraction, purification and characterization of biological compounds.
-Current strategies in development of diagnostic kits and scaling-up purification procedures (downstream processes) based biochemical principles will also be part of this course.
-Laboratory part of this course will be integrated with material covered in other biotechnology courses.
+Application of different analytical techniques to the detection, extraction, purification and characterization of biological compounds.
+Current strategies in development of diagnostic kits and scaling-up purification procedures (downstream processes) based on biochemical principles will also be part of this course.
+The laboratory part of this course will be integrated with material covered in other biotechnology courses.